 A natural dye garden will give you eco-friendly, natural dye pigments for textiles, knitting yarns, soap making, and even artist paints and pastels and children’s art supplies.
 This year, put aside a portion of your garden, that you normally dedicate to flowers and herbs, to plant a rainbow of natural dye plants.
 Many common medicinal herbs are also traditional dye plants.
-Wean yourself from chemical colors and imported, cookie-cutter fashion.
+Wean yourself from chemical colours and imported cookie-cutter fashion.
 And plan your wardrobe around nature’s palette.

 Not so with natural dyes.
-All natural dyes go together because of the many color molecules in each pigment.
+All natural dyes go together because of the many colour molecules in each pigment.
 There’s a biochemical reason for this.
-Each plant or insect colour has several chromophores that make up the color that we see.
+Each plant or insect colour has several chromophores that make up the colour that we see.
 The chromophores that adhere to your cloth can be shifted by changing the pH of the solvent that you extract the colour with or by adding mordant salts or metals to the cloth to give the dye chromophores receptor sites on the textiles.
 The mordant salts include alum, calcium, magnesium, iron or copper, among the mordants that are nontoxic and safe to use at home.

 By planning for several yellows, you will also have many greens and oranges to choose from.
-In my cold, short season climate, many traditional dye plants are inaccessible to me unless I want to buy imported dye stuffs like cochineal, an insect dye from that female scale insect that breeds on the prickly pear cactus.
+In my cold, short season climate, many traditional dye plants are inaccessible to me unless I want to buy imported dyestuffs like cochineal, an insect dye from that female scale insect that breeds on the prickly pear cactus.
 However, by embracing a bioregional palette and creating within that limitation, inspiration and creativity abound.

-Woad is a biennial and its second year plant sends up broccoli-like stems (which are edible and quite hot, and mustard-like — it is a starvation food-source).
+Woad is a biennial and its second year plant sends up broccoli-like stems (which are edible and quite hot, and mustard-like — it is a starvation food source).
 One plant will produce thousands of seed, and once the flower heads open the plant is almost impossible to remove from your soil.
-So please, please, please remove it in the Fall of its first year, once you’ve take the last leaf harvest for your dye vat.
+So please, please, please remove it in the Fall of its first year, once you’ve taken the last leaf harvest for your dye vat.
 If you leave it to go to seed, please be diligent to pull out all volunteers.
 I can’t stress this enough.
 Be responsible if you let it go to seed.
 There are actually several subspecies of woad.
 Isatis indigotica is frost sensitive and will bolt if subjected to colder temperatures during its first year.
 Another Isatis ssp. is grown in Norway but seeds, while available in the wild there, are not available commercially.
 Find out more about the specifics of dyeing with woad from Sarah’s website.